DuBard School for Language Disorders

 Dr. DuBard received her B.S. degree from Mary Hardin-Baylor College in 1942 and her M.A. from George Peabody College.
 She did postgraduate studies at the then Mississippi Southern College, the University of Utah, and Central Institute for the Deaf (CID) in St. Louis, Missouri, and Washington University, where she studied under the late Mildred McGinnis.
 She received her Ph.D. from The University of Southern Mississippi.
 In 1997, she was awarded an honorary Doctor of Humanities degree by her undergraduate alma mater, Mary-Hardin Baylor College.

 In 1942, Etoile DuBard entered the United States Naval Reserve - Women's Reserve.
 Following six months of training to be a naval aviation machinist mate, she was assigned to the naval air station in Kingsville, Texas.
 After additional preparation, she held a post in the Navy comparable to a college registrar.
 She taught in elementary schools in Texas, Florida, Natchez, and Jackson prior to her work in the field of communication disorders.
-She was a nationally certified speech-language pathologist, audiologist, and a teacher of the deaf.
+She was a nationally certified speech-language pathologist, audiologist, and a teacher of students who are deaf or hard of hearing.

 In 1962, Dr. DuBard founded the Preschool Deaf and Aphasic Program, later known as the School for Children with Language Disorders.